HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-03-hash-functions.md

 ### Length Extension Attack

-In a [*length extension attack*](https://en.wikipedia.org/wiki/Length_extension_attack) an attacker can use the hash of a message *m*, *hash(m)*, and the length of *m* to calculate *hash(m|m')*, where *m'* is a message of the attacker.
+In a [*length extension attack*](https://en.wikipedia.org/wiki/Length_extension_attack) an attacker can use the hash of a message *m* and the length of *m* to calculate *hash(m, m')*, where *m'* is a message of the attacker.
 He doesn't need to know what *m* is, just it's length.
 The SHA-2 family is vulnerable to this type of attack.
 There are no known exploits of this vulnerability in cryptocurrencies, but in order to protect against potential threats, most operations that involve hashing are performed twice in a row.
 An example would be constructing Merkle trees.
 In the graphic used earlier, you can see that the hash function *H* is denoted as the double hash, *SHA256(SHA256())*.

 ### Birthday Attack

 Another known attack on hash functions is the [*Birthday Attack*](https://en.wikipedia.org/wiki/Birthday_attack).
 It exploits the mathematics behind the [*birthday problem*](https://academy.horizen.global/technology/expert/proof-of-work/#the-generalized-birthday-problem) in probability theory to find collisions in hash functions more efficiently.
 The birthday problem describes an interesting property regarding a group of people and their birthdays.
 In a group of 367 people, the probability of two of those people sharing a birthday is 1, as there is one more person than days in a leap year.
-However, with just 23 people in the group, the chance of two of them sharing a birthday is already at 50\%, while it reaches 99.9\% with just 70 people.
+However, with just 23 people in the group, the chance of two of them sharing a birthday is already at 50%, while it reaches 99.9% with just 70 people.

 ![The Birthday Problem](/assets/post_files/technology/expert/2.2-hash-functions/birthday-problem_D.jpg)
 ![The Birthday Problem](/assets/post_files/technology/expert/2.2-hash-functions/birthday-problem_M.jpg)

 This relates to hash functions in that finding collisions in hash functions efficiently opens up potential exploits.
 The Birthday Attack reduces the number of required hash operations to find a collision (two inputs producing the same output).

+### Post-Quantum Security

 We would like to address the concern that quantum computers could one day break the security of hash function-based cryptographic schemes.
 We quote a section of a well-written article on [the state of hashing algorithms](https://medium.com/@rauljordan/the-state-of-hashing-algorithms-the-why-the-how-and-the-future-b21d5c0440de) by Raul Jordan to address the quantum-threat: